ssvassiliev/Basics_of_Computers/_episodes/03-operating_systems.md

 `sudo apt install gimp`

+GIMP is a very useful open source image manipulation program BTW.
+Available for all platforms.
+I've used GIMP for everything I've needed to do with figures for publication.
+It is great for things like cropping images, combining them, adding text, and drawing lines and shapes.

 All package managers function in a similar way, but there are differences in the syntax used for each.
 It's also important to mention that you can install and run a different package manager than the default.

 #### Software compatibility